PeterHUistyping/Design_Pattern/README.md

 ## Compare and Contrast
 1, 2 are all Creational patterns.
 1. Singleton stores a private static final instance and lazy instantiates it.
+    Composition of singleton
 2. Factory Design is using class method to replace new, Factory has a method createInstance for different subtypes.
+    Composition of the main class (usually with derived class)

 3, 4 , 6 are all wrappers.
 (Structural)
 They are all achieved by using composition (in adapter, decorator and composite).
-3. Adapter wraps A to B ( different inheritance tree ).
+1. Adapter wraps A to B ( different inheritance tree ).
    Composition of service.
-4. Decorator wraps A to A.
+2. Decorator wraps A to A*.
    Composition of component interface.
-6. Composite wraps a group of A and A.
+3. Composite wraps A to A[].
    Composition of component interface.

 5, 7, 8 are all Behavioural patterns.
 (State, Method and Communication)